 Media and tech reviewers have hailed this new chip from Apple as the best mobile processor in its time with the iPhone X beating flagship Android phones in benchmark tests and real-world usage tests.
 This review article lists down the facts and discusses the core features that make A11 Bionic chip the best mobile processor of 2017.

 Notable Features and Advantages of the A11 Bionic Chip

 1. Multiple Specialized Cores

-The A11 Bionic chip is a 64-bit mobile processor based on the general ARMv8-A architecture and specific ARM big.LITTLE architecture that enabled multiple core configurations with specialized functionality.
+The A11 Bionic chip is a 64-bit mobile SoC that includes a dedicated CPU based on the general ARMv8-A architecture and the specific ARM big.LITTLE architecture that enabled multiple core configurations with specialized functionality.

 A11 is a hexa-core mobile processor.
 The two cores or Monsoon cores are designed to handle heavy-duty multithreaded workloads while the four other cores or Mistral cores are designed for handling light tasks and for promoting power efficiency.

 Apple demonstrates its original and custom implementation of ARM architecture.
 The chip essentially uses asymmetric heterogeneous multiprocessing to control and activate any number of cores individually depending on task and resource requirements.
 Under the heaviest workloads however, all six cores can be powered simultaneously to deliver the top-end processing power of the chip..

 Chip manufacturers such as Qualcomm, Samsung, and Huawei also use ARM architecture as well but Apple holds an architectural license that allows it to design its chip from scratch.
 Results of benchmarks revealed that the A11 Bionic chip is significantly faster than Qualcomm Snapdragon 835, Samsung Exynos 8895, and Huawei Kirin 960.